Nikon AF NIKKOR 24-120mm 1:3.5-5.6 D IF Lens (f/3.5-5.6)

 Overall Rating:

-This lens is made in Japan and is 28 years old.
-Its debut price was more than $600 (USD) which was the cost of the AF 24-50mm f/3.3-4.5 D lens of this era.
+This lens is made in Japan and is 29 years old.
+Its debut price was $745 (USD).
 Around the introduction of this lens, the Nikon F5 was Nikon's pro-body 35mm Single-Lens-Reflex (SLR) film camera.
 It is a "D" lens meaning that it transmits distance information to the camera.

 This is the grandfather of the popular Nikon AF-S Nikkor 24-120mm f/4 G ED VR lens which makes it the father of the Nikon AF-S Nikkor 24-120mm f/3.5-5.6 ED VR IF.
 Nikon now produce the Nikon Nikkor Z 24-120mm f/4 S and it all started with the lens of this review.